oKermorgant/ros_management_tools/README.md

 - `ros_turtle`: configure ROS 2 to use the same ROS_DOMAIN_ID as our Turtlebots and restrict to Wifi

 Any similar function can be defined and used with the custom prompt and stored settings.
 The function should start with `ros_` and are assumed to be exclusive (only the latest called `ros_` function is stored for future terminals).

+## `colcon` shortcuts (ROS 2)

+In ROS 1, `catkin build` could be run from anywhere inside the workspace while in ROS 2, `colcon build` has to be called from the root (where directories `src`, `build` and `install` lie).
+In practice, calling `colcon build` from e.g. your package directory will actually use this folder as the workspace.

+The command `colbuild` offers the same usage as `catkin`: it calls `colcon build --symlink-install` and can be run from anywhere inside the workspace.
+It provides two options:
+- `-p`: similar to `--packages-select`
+- `-pu`: similar to `--packages-up-to`

 ## QtCreator configuration